DaoAnhTu2105/SWP391_Recipe_Organizer_FEr/README.md

 -   Login by Google.
 -   Show all recipes.
 -   Show detail of recipe.
--   Add recipe to favorite list.
--   CRUD recipe as COOKER.
+-   CRUD favorite recipes as USER.
 -   CRUD plan meal as USER.
+-   CRUD recipes as COOKER.
--   CRUD user as ADMIN.
+-   CRUD users as ADMIN.
--   CRUD ingredient as ADMIN.
+-   CRUD ingredients as ADMIN.

 ## Tech: